umass-data-science/CS108website/about.md

 permalink: /about/
 ---

+This is a test change.
+This should be reflected in the site.

 Data 8 is a "Foundations in Data Science" course taught for first year students at UC Berkeley.
 It combines principles/skills in statistics, programming, inference, modeling, hypothesis testing, visualization, and exploration.